rails/rails/guides/source/rails_on_rack.md

 **`ActionDispatch::Callbacks`**

-* Provide callbacks to be executed before and after the request dispatch.
+* Provides callbacks to be executed before and after dispatching the request.

 **`ActiveRecord::Migration::CheckPending`**